 Below are a few points to consider when using your desk monitor:

-- Position - There has to be an optimal distance from computer monitor to your standing position, so as to relieve any pressure on eye and back strain.
+There has to be an optimal distance from the computer monitor to your standing position, so as to relieve any pressure on eye and back strain.
 If you're feeling neck strain, readjust the monitor so you have the freedom to move at your workstation and avoid too much stress on the back, shoulders, knees, elbows, and wrists.
 Versatility and adjustability improve the blood flow of your work productivity.

-- Capabilities - A desk monitor needs to be able to rotate and turn, depending on your best monitor height.
+A desk monitor needs to be able to rotate and turn, depending on your best ergonomic monitor height.
 Furthermore, the last challenge you need is a desk with cluttered surroundings.
 If your standing desk monitor is at sufficient height and capable of movement, your screen’s resolution & orientation will coincide with the overhead lighting and any other sources of light coming into your periphery, such as window glare.

-- Workability - Situating your standing desk monitor for the highest quality in workstation workability has to include the angle, the movement, and the lighting.
+Situating your standing desk monitor for the highest quality in workstation workability has to include the angle, the movement, and the lighting.
 If these factors are adhered to, your daily grind can turn into something effective and beneficial for all involved.

 A properly functioning standing desk monitor that allows you to stand comfortably, work tirelessly, and feel creative is a boon to success.
 Try one and watch your work performance improve!
+Should you have any questions about standing desks, don’t hesitate to contact us!